usetall/tallui-docs/docs/Web-Components/Forms/Buttons/Form-Button.md

 # Form Button

-Renders a button in a form-tag.
+Renders a button including form-tag.
+Works best with named routes.
+Can be used inline as default link element.

 ## Bare